microsoft/azure_arc/docs/azure_jumpstart_arcbox/_index.md

   ![Screenshot showing az deployment group create](./deployedresources.png)

 * Open a remote desktop connection into _ArcBox-Client_.
 Upon logging in, multiple automated scripts will open and start running.
-These scripts will take 10-20 minutes to finish and once completed, Azure Data Studio will start.
+These scripts will take 10-20 minutes to finish and once completed the script windows will close.
 At this point, the deployment is complete.

   ![Screenshot showing ArcBox-Client](./clientscript.png)